xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 2 Using Flex.md

 }
 ```

 The final routines sort and print the symbol table.
 The symbol table is created in an order that depends on the hash function, which is not one that is useful to human readers, so we sort the symbol table alphabetically using the standard `qsort` function.

 Since the symbol table probably won’t be full, the sort function puts unused symbol entries after used ones, so the sorted entries will end up at the front of the table.

 Then `printrefs` runs down the table and prints out the references to each word.
 The references are in a linked list, but since each reference was pushed onto the front of the list, it is in reverse order.
-So, we make a pass over the list to flip the links and put it in forward order, and we then print it out.#
+So, we make a pass over the list to flip the links and put it in forward order, and we then print it out.

-[^ #]: This trick of building the list in the wrong order and then reversing it is a handy one that we’ll see again when building parse trees.
+> This trick of building the list in the wrong order and then reversing it is a handy one that we’ll see again when building parse trees.
 It turns out to be quite efficient, since the reversal step takes just one pass over the list and requires no extra space in each individual entry.

 To make the concordance somewhat more readable, we print the filename only if it’s different from the one in the previous entry.